akeneo/pim-helpcenter/content/md/connectivity/how-to-connect-my-pim-apps.md

 - **The View level**

 The third option is the `View` level.
-In that case, the app will only see the products categorized in one or several categories of the tree(s) you select.
+In that case, the App will only see the products categorized in one or several categories of the tree(s) you select.

 #### Example

 Your products are categorized as you can see below.
 You have defined the `Own`, `Edit`, and `View` permission levels for the `Ecommerce` tree only.
-The app will not have any access to the other trees (Print and Master Catalog).
+The App will not have any access to the other trees (Print and Master Catalog).

 <img class="img-responsive in-article" alt="Step Category tree permissions" src="../img/wizard-step2-trees-permissions.png" style="max-width: 500px;">

-As the `Hat` product is categorized in the `Ecommerce` tree, the app will be able to update or delete it.
-Also, the app can create any new product in the `Ecommerce` tree.
+As the `Hat` product is categorized in the `Ecommerce` tree, the App will be able to update or delete it.
+Also, the App can create any new product in the `Ecommerce` tree.

 ![Step Permissions Hat product](../img/wizard-step2-hat-product.png)

-On the contrary, your app couldn't retrieve or update the `Braided hat` product data because this product is only categorized in the `Print` tree.
+On the contrary, your App couldn't retrieve or update the `Braided hat` product data because this product is only categorized in the `Print` tree.

 ![Step Permissions Braided hat product](../img/wizard-step2-braided-hat-product.png)